 A note about working with stallions:

-Stallions are willing to respect people who deserve it and demand respect in return.
+Stallions respect people who deserve it and demand respect in return.
 Stallions resent being picked on or disciplined when they don’t believe they did anything wrong.
 No horse likes to be treated that way, but stallions generally give their leaders less leeway for error before losing respect or retaliating.

 “Horses, like most animals and people, are naturally attracted to calm, confident personalities.
 One must be worthy to be a good herd leader.”